Luis Navajas: Supreme Court Prosecutor

-Acting Attorney General
+Acting Prosecutor General

-A month after being appointed Lieutenant Attorney, in December 2014, he assumed for the first time the position of Acting Attorney General of the State when Eduardo Torres-Dulce resigned from the post on 19 December 2014 and until Consuelo Madrigal did not take possession on 13 January 2015.
+A month after being appointed Lieutenant Prosecutor, in December 2014, he assumed for the first time the position of Acting Prosecutor General of the State when Eduardo Torres-Dulce resigned from the post on 19 December 2014 and until Consuelo Madrigal did not take possession on 13 January 2015.

-The second and most known term as attorney general was following the sudden death of José Manuel Maza in November 2017.
-It ceased in December, after the appointment of Julián Sánchez Melgar as attorney general.
+The second and most known term as prosecutor general was following the sudden death of José Manuel Maza in November 2017.
+It ceased in December, after the appointment of Julián Sánchez Melgar as prosecutor general.
 For a week, between June 22 and June 29, 2018, Navajas assumed the office until the definitive appointment of the prosecutor María José Segarra.

 He hold the office acting again on 15 January 2020 when María José Segarra was ceased and until the taking of possession of Dolores Delgado on 26 February 2020.

 Navajas retired in December 2020, at the age of 72 after 44 years of service.